thuling/Thulixo/README.md

 ###

-<p align="left">I'm Thulio Gabriel, a Full-Stack Developer 🚀 from Brazil!
+<p align="left">I'm Thulio Gabriel, a Back-End Developer 🚀 from Brazil!
 I've always been a technology enthusiast, and I'm currently studying Analysis and Systems Development to stay at the forefront of this ever-evolving field.
 I'm passionate about staying updated with the latest advancements in the tech world.</p>

 ###